Aston Villa boss Unai Emery on coaching Chelsea's Nicolas Jackson and the importance of fit-again Boubacar Kamara

 - Transfer Centre LIVE!
 'Real inform Liverpool of desire to sign Trent'

-- Brighton go second as VAR controversy denies Saints first away win
+- Slot: Liverpool want to show we can compete with Man City

-- Liverpool latest: Konate to miss Man City game after he confirms injury
+- Injury worries for Slot?
+KDB to start?
+Liverpool vs Man City selection issues

 "But his attitude as well was fantastic.
 He was always learning.
 He was always demanding to train more, to be focused.
 He was also being a professional every day out of training sessions at home because he was focused on football like the first priority in his life.